Home Evidence on climate and health Projections and Tools Accessibility of hospitals in Europe

 Being able to arrive timely at a hospital is an essential aspect of access to healthcare.
 This remains key under the changing climate, given the increasing pressures on people’s health from heatwaves, extreme weather events or infectious diseases.
-The map viewer below, based on Eurostat data, presents the average travel time to the nearest hospital per NUTS3 region.
+The map viewer below, based on Eurostat data, presents the average travel time to the nearest hospital per NUTS3 region – under the normal circumstances and in a hypothetical situation, where the hospitals located in potential flood-prone areas are excluded.

 For further healthcare statistics at the regional level, see here.